magic-lang/ooc-kean/README.md

 ooc-kean
 ========

-OOC port of parts of Kean.
+ooc port of parts of Kean.